 The HCFC quota for the current licence period has been fully allocated.
 To obtain quota you would need to arrange a transfer of HCFC quota from another licence holder (see below).

-Important notice: If you are thinking of applying for a controlled substance licence for HCFCs and have not previously held a controlled substance licence for HCFCs or cannot arrange a HCFC quota transfer from another licence holder, we strongly encourage you to contact the Import Operations Team before applying.
+Important notice: If you are thinking of applying for a controlled substance licence for HCFCs and have not previously held a controlled substance licence for HCFCs or cannot arrange a HCFC quota transfer from another licence holder, we strongly encourage you to contact the Import and Export Operations Team before applying.

 The licence application fee is not refundable.
 There is no provision under the Act to refund a licence application fee.
 This includes where the applicant decides the licence is not required.